 There are few things in life as impressive as a handlebar mustache done right.
 This icon of the mustache world is a statement piece of facial hair that will make you a force to be reckoned with.

-Style by allowing your mustache to grow so long that, using wax, you can actually twist and twirl its ends up, (hence the name) and into handles.
+Style by allowing your mustache to grow so long that, using wax, you can actually twist and twirl its ends up (hence the name) and into handles.

 If you enjoy standing out and are proud to be different, the handlebar is an audacious mustache that is just so outlandish that it just might work.

-Growing a mustache for the first time can seem like a daunting prospect, but once it’s fully-fledged and you’ve spent a little with your tache, they can be a hard feature to part with.
+Growing a mustache for the first time can seem like a daunting prospect, but once it’s fully-fledged and you’ve spent a little with your tache, it can be a hard feature to part with.

 As is evidenced by the superstars who have come to define a mustache style, black men look good with a tache.

 So whether you’re considering the sharpness of the Pencil mustache, the vintage aesthetic of the Chevron, or the daring nature of the Handlebar mustache, we hope this article has inspired you to grow, style, and take pride in that prime upper-lip real estate of yours.

 - Best Beard For Square Face – Our Top Picks - March 17, 2023

 - Best Beard For Long Faces – Our Top Picks - March 17, 2023

 - Best Beards For A Round Face – Top Recommendations - March 17, 2023